Last news in Fakti

 Promises of a $3,000 salary

-ARD was able to trace the path of the Yemenis to the front in Ukraine by examining a number of military documents, contracts and photographs.
-It all started in Oman, a neighboring country of Yemen.
+ARD managed to trace the Yemenis' path to the front in Ukraine, examining a number of military documents, contracts and photographs.
+It all began in Oman, a country neighboring Yemen.
 Many Yemenis fled to Oman from the civil war in their country.
 One of the men said that many did not have permanent jobs and were casual workers in cafes and restaurants.

 In this situation, he and many others received a tempting offer.
-According to several contracts available to ARD, the company "Al Jabri General Trading and Invest" offered to find them a job "on Russian territory" that would match their "qualifications and experience".
+According to several contracts available to ARD, the company "Al Jabri General Trading and Invest" offered to find them work "on Russian territory" that would match "their qualifications and experience".

 At the front instead of working in Russia

 The Yemenis fly to Moscow via Dubai.
 There, they are unexpectedly met by representatives of the Russian Ministry of Defense and soldiers.
-They are given military mobilization contracts, which are in Russian.
-The man tells ARD that none of them understand what is written in them.
+They are given contracts for mobilization into the army, which are in Russian.
+The man tells ARD that none of them understood what was written in them.
 With weapons pointed at them, the men sign the contracts.
-At that moment, they still do not realize that they will be sent to an active military zone.
+At that moment, they still do not realize that they will be sent to an active war zone.

 The men are taken to Nizhny Novgorod, a Russian city with a population of one million.
 From there, they are taken to southern Russia, not far from the Ukrainian border.
-Only a few weeks later, they were sent to the front.
+It is only a few weeks later that they are sent to the front.

 Who is behind this scheme?